Australia hero image

 • Airports: Sydney (SYD) anchors long-haul arrivals; Cairns (CNS), Ayers Rock (AYQ), and Melbourne (MEL) support regional moves.

-• Air & coach: Domestic flights handle long legs (2–3 hrs); private coaches and mini-buses manage city touring and day trips.
+• Air & coach: domestic flights handle long legs (2–3 hrs); private coaches and mini-buses manage city touring and day trips.

 • Typical drives: Sydney ↔ Blue Mountains ~2 hrs; Cairns ↔ Port Douglas ~1 hr; Melbourne ↔ Great Ocean Road (Torquay) ~1.5 hrs.